Israeli Bookkeeping Automation

 Apr 10, 2026

-Generate Israeli-standard financial reports including profit and loss (Doch Ruvach VeHefsed), balance sheet (Maazan), trial balance (Maazan Bochein), and cash flow statements.
+Generate Israeli-standard financial reports including profit and loss (Doch Revach VeHefsed), balance sheet (Maazan), trial balance (Maazan Bochein), and cash flow statements.
 Supports bilingual Hebrew/English output with NIS formatting, VAT summary reports for bi-monthly and monthly filing, year-end annual report preparation, and comparison periods.
 Works with Osek Patur, Osek Murshe, and Chevra (company) business types.
-Compliant with Israeli accounting standards based on IFRS adaptations.
+Reflects the Israeli accounting-standards regime where full IFRS is mandatory only for public companies while private companies may use Israeli GAAP or IFRS for SMEs.
 Use when you need to produce financial statements, tax-related summaries, or periodic reports for Israeli businesses.
 Exports to PDF, Excel, and CSV formats.
 Do NOT use for tax filing submissions, payroll processing, or bank reconciliation workflows.

 Want to build your own skill?
 Try the Skill Creator · Submit a Skill